Home

 2. Begin With Breathing Exercises

-Start your practice with deep breathing exercises to calm the mind and body.
-First, sit comfortably and inhale deeply through your nose, filling your lungs with air.
-Hold for a few seconds, then exhale slowly through your mouth, releasing all the tension and stress from your body.
+Start your practice with deep abdominal breathing exercises to calm the mind and body.
+Sit comfortably; then take a deep inhalation through your nose to fill your lungs with air, hold for a few seconds, and slowly breathe out through your mouth and let go of all tension and stress in your body.

 3. Incorporate Yoga Postures